r-Techsupport/rTS_Wiki/blackout.md

 - While the stated reasons for these restrictions include legal compliance and enhancing content creator control, we argue that third-party apps could implement similar measures for content display.

 ## Why would the moderators of a subreddit for tech support care about all of this?
 How does this affect you?
 As moderators we strive to make our subreddit a welcoming, safe, and helpful place for our users.
-Over the years we have had to supplment our community with external sources maintained by our moderator team and a group of other volunteers.
+Over the years we have had to supplement our community with external sources maintained by our moderator team and a group of other volunteers.
 Simply put, Reddit does not offer the resources necessary for us to fully support our community.

 [Since 2015 Reddit admins have been promising to build and improve tools for moderators](https://www.reddit.com/r/announcements/comments/3cbo4m/we_apologize/).
 Though Reddit has made [some improvements over the years](https://reddit.com/r/reddit/comments/107orxe/ringing_in_2023_with_a_2022_reflection_on_mod/), it is far from the features offered by popular moderation tools such as [toolbox](https://reddit.com/r/toolbox/).